 In past studies, inverse relationships were reported in TDS concentrations on drinking water and coronary heart disease, cancer, cardiovascular heart disease, and arteriosclerotic heart disease.
 There is an inverse correlation between TDS levels and total mortality rates.

-In an Australian study, it has been found that mortality rates are high in a community with higher levels of soluble calcium, sulfate, magnesium, chloride, and fluoride.
-This is in comparison to a community with lower levels.
+An Australian study found that mortality rates are higher in communities with higher levels of soluble calcium, sulfate, magnesium, chloride, and fluoride than in communities with lower levels.

 Other Considerations

-If the water has a shallow TDS level, it can also be unacceptable due to its bland and flat taste.
+If the water has a shallow TDS level, its bland, flat taste can also make it unacceptable.

-Test your water to make sure the reverse osmosis or other types of water filter or water purification system has a high rejection rate and know when to change your filter (or membrane) cartridges.
+Test your water to ensure the reverse osmosis or other water filter or water purification system has a high rejection rate and know when to change your filter (or membrane) cartridges.

 High TDS point out the Hard water, which causes scale build-up in pipes and valves.
 This eventually restricts performance.

-A constant level of minerals is needed for aquatic life.
+Aquatic life needs a constant mineral level.
 The water in an aquarium or tank must have the same TDS levels and pH as the fish and reef’s original habitat.

 TDS is the best measurement of the nutrient concentration in a hydroponic solution.